bparanj/crystal/security/kali/auto-blue.md

 ### What is AutoBlue-MS17-010?

 AutoBlue-MS17-010 is a script or tool that automates the exploitation of the MS17-010 vulnerability, also known as EternalBlue.
 This vulnerability affects the Server Message Block (SMB) protocol in various versions of Windows and was famously exploited by the WannaCry ransomware.
-The tool typically includes various scripts to check for the vulnerability, exploit it, and establish a foothold on the target system.
+The tool  includes various scripts to check for the vulnerability, exploit it, and establish a foothold on the target system.

 ### When to Use It

-AutoBlue-MS17-010 is typically used during security assessments, penetration testing, or red team exercises to identify and exploit the MS17-010 vulnerability in a controlled and authorized manner.
+AutoBlue-MS17-010 is  used during security assessments, penetration testing, or red team exercises to identify and exploit the MS17-010 vulnerability in a controlled and authorized manner.
 It is a valuable tool for security professionals to understand the implications of the EternalBlue vulnerability and to test the security posture of systems against this well-known exploit.

 ### Important Considerations